golemfactory/yapapi/README.md

   API, the creation of a requestor agent should be straighforward and require minimal effort.
   You can use examples contained in this repository (blender and hashcat) as references.

+### Components

+There are a few components that are crucial for any requestor agent app:

+#### Engine

+The heart of the high-level API is the requestor's task runner engine (`yapapi.runner.Engine`).
+You tell it, among others, which package (VM image) will be used to run your tasks, how much you'd like to pay and how many providers you'd like to involve in the execution.
+Finally, you feed it the worker script and a list of `Task` objects to execute on providers.

+#### Worker script

+The `worker` will most likely be the very core of your requestor app.
+You need to define this function in your agent code and then you pass it to the runner Engine.

+It receives the a `WorkContext` (`yapapi.runner.ctx.WorkContext`) object that serves as an interface between your script and the execution unit within the provider.
+Using the work context, you define the steps that the provider needs to execute in order to complete the job you're giving them.

+Depending on the number of workers, and thus, the providers that your runner Engine utilizes, a single worker may tackle several tasks (fragments of your work) and you can differentiate the steps that need to happen once per worker run (that is, per provider node) - e.g. and upload of a source file that's common to each fragment; and those that happen for each individual work fragment  - e.g. the processing of the file using a specific set of parameters.

+#### Task

+The `Task` (`yapapi.runner.task.Task`) object that describes a fragment of your task, that is a single piece of your application's job that will be executed in a single run of the execution script on a provider's machine.

+The runner engine will feed an instance of your worker - bound to a single provider node - with tasks that this instance has been commissioned to execute.

 ### Example

 An example Golem application, using a Docker image containing the Blender renderer: